 The kind of honor I longed for and needed in those harried years of selfless, endless labor was not to be found on the second Sunday in May.
 Not that I’m against a day to honor mothers.
 Hardly.
 But being truly appreciated for the enormity of service to your children is not possible from children.

 What I longed for was a day free from sibling rivalry and a simple, genuine, “Thanks, Mom” that was unprompted by my husband or the Sunday school teacher.
 In hindsight, I now understand what I longed for is only possible when your children become adults and finally parents.
 Then they begin to get it!
 And my dream of a day free from conflict was a wish for heaven.

 Mothering is a ministry to the future.

-It’s a very private, unseen, except by God, ministry.
-Like a long-term 20-year investment in which you cannot withdraw any of your money until those 20 years are up, you teach and pray and give of yourself endlessly not knowing if the work is taking root firmly until many years future.
+It’s a very private ministry, often unseen except by God.
+Like a long-term 20-year investment in which you cannot withdraw any of your money until those 20 years are up, you teach and pray and give of yourself endlessly not knowing if the work is taking root firmly until many years in the future.
 And the results aren’t always evident at 18 or 20 years.

 Interestingly, it’s only now, when my children are grown, that I really appreciate my own mother.
 And even so, I really have no idea what sacrifices and worries and suffering she endured for me and my brothers.
 And now that she has gone to her forever home in heaven I miss asking her questions about so many topics, especially about her life and her faith.